The cage should be a minimum of 24" x 24", or four square feet. Bigger is always better, so go for the largest cage you can!

 Depending on the temperature of your home, you may also need a heat source for your hedgehog.
 Hedgehogs need temperatures of at least 75-80 degrees at all times to prevent deadly hibernation attempts.
 If your home is kept colder than this, invest in a space heater, heat pad, or ceramic heat emitter.

 Hedgehogs need a diet that is high in protein and low in fat.
 We recommend feeding a mix of 2-3 high quality cat foods.
 The mix should have about 30-35% protein and 10-15% fat.
 Before purchasing a food, make sure to check the ingredient list.
 High quality foods will list a real meat, such as chicken, lamb, or turkey, as the first ingredient.
-Avoid foods that have fillers such as corn, wheat, rice, or meat by-products as the first ingredient on the list.
+Avoid foods that have low quality fillers or meat by-products as the first ingredient on the list.

 Avoid feeding toxic foods such as grapes, raisins, citrus, garlic, and onions.